jdwillmsen/jwtauth/README.md

 ```

 ## Releases
+This project makes use of maven's release plugin to automatically tag and publish a proper package to GitHub's packages.

+### Local
 To release the app from your local repository you can run the following:
 ```bash
 ./mvnw -s settings-github.xml -B release:clean release:prepare release:perform